ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 {PANEL: Import From File}

-Another option is to [export a database](../studio/database/tasks/export-database) from the source server in the **.ravenDBDump** format, and upload it to another database with the [import data from file](../studio/database/tasks/import-data/import-data-file) operation.
+Another option is to [export a database](../studio/database/tasks/export-database) from the source server in the **.ravenDBDump** format, and upload it to another database using the [import data from file](../studio/database/tasks/import-data/import-data-file) operation.
 This option doesn't require passing certificates: